 Six signal pairs are used to transmit readout data via MGT links.
 The protocol is defined by the ROD module developers.
 The link speed does not exceed 10 Gb/s.
 Two out of these six signal pairs are used as receivers in standard ATCA backplanes.
 They are operated in inverse direction on all L1Calo modules to increase the possible readout bandwidth.
 These two links are considered spares on L1Topo

 The same connectivity is available into hub slot 2.

-L1Topo
+The ATCA backplane connections between the L1Topo and the Hub module.

 ATCA Zone 3

-ATCA zone 3 houses four 72-way optical MTO connectors.
-That allows for up to 288 ,carrcarryingdata from the ECAL and HCAL onfeature extractors and muons to L1Topo.
-3.1.

-The fibres are supported in the L1Topo shelf by a (passive, mechanical) RTM.
-On the L1Topo side of the connectors, fibre ribbons carry the calorimeter data toMinipod PODreceivers, mounted in board.
+ATCA zone 3 houses four 72-way optical MPO connectors.
+That allows for up to 288 fibres, carrying data from the feature extractors and muons to L1Topo (see section 3.1).
+These fibres are supported in the L1Topo shelf by a (passive, mechanical) rear transition module (RTM).
+On the L1Topo side of the connectors, fibre ribbons carry the calorimeter data to MiniPOD receivers, mounted in board.
 The optical connections are made on the insertion of the L1Topo into the shelf, and broken on its extraction.
 Dependent on the requirements, real-time output can possibly be run on otherwise dark fibres (spares).
 However, it is anticipated that real-time optical output connection is rather made via the front panel.

 LEDs